alexandersietsema/alexandersietsema.github.io/_pages/cv.md

 {% include base_path %}

-A pdf is available [here](https://alexandersietsema.github.io/files/sietsemaCV.pdf), though it may not be up to date.
+A PDF is available [here](https://alexandersietsema.github.io/files/sietsemaCV.pdf), though it may not be up to date.

 Education
 ======